sshalem/JAVA/06_IO/README.md

 	public static void main(String[] args) {
 		String data1 = "writing to data 1 - ";
 		try {
+			// For this example ,I skipped the FIle validation, as inprevious example
 			// [1] Creates a FileWriter , write to a file name "output.txt"
 			// [2] Writes the string to the file
 			// [3] Closes the writer